zachchong/tp/docs/UserGuide.md

 > **Format**
 > ```
-> listInterview i/INDEX
+> listInterview i/PERSON_INDEX
 > ```

-* Lists all interviews of the contact at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Lists all interviews of the contact at the specified `PERSON_INDEX`.
+* The index refers to the index number shown in the displayed person list.
 * If the contact has no interviews, a message indicating so will be shown instead.

 ![empty interview](images/emptyInterviewExample.png)